 Social Care is a key part of disabled people’s human rights.
-Our Social Care Expert Group brings GDA members together to speak out and share lived experience of needing or using social care, to help make these rights a reality for disabled people in Glasgow and beyond.
+GDA’s Social Care Expert Group brings together over 100 GDA members together to speak out and share lived experience of needing or using social care, to help make these rights a reality for disabled people in Glasgow and beyond.

 What is social care?